 title CentOS Linux (3.10.0-229.1.2.el7.x86_64) 7 (Core) root (hd0,0) kernel /boot/vmlinuz-3.10.0-229.1.2.el7.x86_64 root=/dev/xvda1 console=tty0 ro vconsole.keymap=us vconsole.font=latarcyrheb-sun16 LANG=en_US.UTF-8 initrd /boot/initramfs-3.10.0-229.1.2.el7.x86_64.img

-Simplest way to fix is from recovery mode.
-Mount the failed VM disk and edit file using vi or another text editor.
+The simplest way to fix this is from the recovery mode.
+Mount the failed VM disk and edit file using vi or other text editor.